Archdiocese of St. Louis: 1826 to 1847

 On July 18, 1826, Pope Leo XII divided the Diocese of Louisiana and the Two Floridas.
 One of the new dioceses was the Diocese of St. Louis, which included Missouri along with vast areas of the American Midwest and Great Plains.
 Because of its size, the diocese was often referred to as the Rome of the West.
 Leo XII named Rosati as the first bishop of St. Louis.

 In 1827, Rosati transferred Saint Louis College to the Jesuits.
 They converted the lower division of the college into St. Louis University High School.
 The Daughters of Charity of St. Vincent de Paul opened Mullanphy Hospital in St. Louis in 1828.
 The Jesuits established Saint Louis College as Saint Louis University in 1829.
 Rosati dedicated the Cathedral of St. Louis in 1834, making it the first Catholic cathedral west of the Mississippi River.

 As Catholic communities started increasing outside of St. Louis, the Vatican erected new dioceses from the Diocese of St. Louis.
 In 1837, Pope Gregory XVI erected the Diocese of Dubuque, covering the present-day states of Iowa, Minnesota, and the Dakotas.
 The same pope appointed Peter Kenrick as coadjutor bishop in St. Louis to assist Rosati in 1841.
 When Kenrick became coadjutor bishop, the diocese was heavily in debt due to the $90,000 cost of the new cathedral.
 With Rosati's assistance, the diocese received financial aid from Catholic organizations in Europe.
 Kenrick's brother Francis Kenrick, bishop of the Diocese of Philadelphia, also provided the diocese with assistance.

 In early 1843, the Vatican took more territory from St. Louis to found the Diocese of Little Rock in Arkansas and the Diocese of Chicago in Illinois.
 After Rosati died in Rome in late 1843, Kenrick automatically succeeded him as bishop of St. Louis.

 After receiving a $300,000 bequest, Kenrick was able to stabilize the diocesan finances through some shrewd real estate dealings.
 He took many trips by horseback throughout the diocese, reaching Catholics who did not have priests serving their communities.
-In St. Louis, Kenrick instructed the cathedral priests to celebrate masses in English instead of French, as most of the congregation was now English-speaking.
+In St. Louis, Kenrick instructed the cathedral priests to preach in English instead of French, as most of the congregation was now English-speaking.